 Philosophy of Embodiment, Chinese Philosophy, Eastern and Western approaches to Mindfulness, and Political Art.

-My current academic work focuses on the intertwining of theory and practice; the ethics and effectiveness of political concert dance, ecstatic states that arise in the rituals of Appalachian charismatic Pentecostalism, and the relationship between Pragmatist philosophy, embodiment, and interdisciplinary performance research.
+My current academic work focuses on the intertwining of theory and practice; the ethics and effectiveness of political concert dance, ecstatic states characteristic of Appalachian charismatic Pentecostalism, and the relationship between Pragmatist philosophy, embodiment, and interdisciplinary performance research.